davrot/overleaf_living_with_keycloak/README.md

 1. You system is docker ready.
 2. You have a working DNS entry and you have non-selfsigned SSL certificates
+3. We assume that a ufw firewall is used.

 # Ready the docker networks